Backbone is All Your Need: A Simplified Architecture for Visual Object Tracking: Introduction

 While the transformer-based backbone is capable of achieving sufficient feature learning and interaction between the $exemplar$ and $search$ jointly, the down-sampling operation may cause unavoidable information loss for VOT, which is a localization task and requires more object visual details instead of only abstract$/$semantic visual concepts.
 To reduce the adverse effects of down-sampling, we further present a foveal window strategy inspired by fovea centralis.
 The fovea centralis is a small central region in the eyes, enabling human eyes to capture more useful information from the central part of vision area.
 In our paper, the centre area in the $exemplar$ image contains more target-relevant information and needs more attention accordingly.
 Therefore, we add a foveal window at the central area to produce more diverse target patches, making the patch sampling frequencies around the image centre higher than those around the image border and improving the tracking performance.

 In conclusion, our contributions are summarized as follows: \begin{itemize} \item We propose SimTrack, a \underline{Sim}plified \underline{Track}ing architecture that feeds the serialized $exemplar$ and $search$ into a transformer backbone for joint feature learning and interaction.
-Compared with the existing Siamese tracking architecture, SimTrack only has the one-branch backbone and removes the existing interaction head, leading to a simpler framework with more powerful learning ability.
-Although the existing interaction head is removed, the success of SimTrack is from including more interaction between $exemplar$ and $search$ in the backbone and directly using the pretrained parameters of the backbone for such interaction. \item We propose a foveal window strategy to remedy the information loss caused by the down-sampling in SimTrack, which helps the transformer backbone capture more details in important $exemplar$ image areas. \item Extensive experiments on multiple datasets show the effectiveness of our method.
+Compared with the existing Siamese tracking architecture, SimTrack only has the one-branch backbone and removes the existing interaction head, leading to a simpler framework with more powerful learning ability. \item We propose a foveal window strategy to remedy the information loss caused by the down-sampling in SimTrack, which helps the transformer backbone capture more details in important $exemplar$ image areas. \item Extensive experiments on multiple datasets show the effectiveness of our method.
 Our SimTrack achieves state-of-the-art performances with 70.5\% AUC on LaSOT~\cite{lasot-corr}, 55.6\% AUC on TNL2K~\cite{tnl2k-2021}, 83.4\% AUC on TrackingNet~\cite{trackingnet-eccv18}, 69.8\% AO on GOT-10k~\cite{GOT10k} and 71.2\% on UAV123~\cite{uav123-eccv16}. \end{itemize}